Update February 2023: Official Selection, Waco Family & Faith Film Festival

 A large body of research and a variety of website resources are available to better understand the specifics of dyslexia.
 Most definitions share that dyslexia is neurological in nature, and an abundance of research is currently focused on the area of visual and auditory processing.

-This film does not aim at dispelling current or past research, or share new research about dyslexia, but tries to share experiences and insights of young peoples specific and singular struggle with developmental dyslexia, a brain based learning difficulty that specifically impairs the ability to read and interpret written signs, though the reader has normal intelligence, an adequate learning environment and normal educational opportunities.
+This film does not aim at dispelling current or past research, or share new research about dyslexia, but tries to share experiences and insights of young peoples specific and singular struggle with developmental dyslexia, a brain-based learning difficulty that specifically impairs the ability to read and interpret written signs, though the reader has normal intelligence, an adequate learning environment, and normal educational opportunities.

 My family’s story will be introduced at the beginning and weave through the narrative.
 My daughter Faith drives much of the questioning throughout the film.
 She has created a list of questions she would like to ask other young people about.
 These central questions will serve as guideposts throughout the film.
 Additional snapshots will be added to this section as interviews occur.

 I am an associate professor in the Department of Communication and Theatre at Millersville University.
-Previously I was assistant professor in the Department of Electronic Media and Film at Towson University.
+Previously I was an assistant professor in the Department of Electronic Media and Film at Towson University.
 She has been involved in visual production and digital storytelling for twenty-five years and have worked in television and radio, and with a variety of prestigious corporate clients, in Massachusetts, Maryland, Pennsylvania, and West Virginia.
 I am passionate about telling this story to create a visual work into existence where there is a void in the literature of dyslexia understanding to make a contribution that helps others.

 This visual work is about dyslexia, through the stories of young people who are dyslexic.
 The documentary aims to be holistic in view and authentic in its storytelling, without adopting one specific strategy for coping or correction.
 Anyone touched by Dyslexia, or who thinks they might be dyslexic, will find this documentary useful and touching.
-Dyslexic students, parents and educators, or those who hope to find visual literature that resonates with their experiences, will expecially be captured by these stories.
+Dyslexic students, parents, and educators, or those who hope to find visual literature that resonates with their experiences, will especially be captured by these stories.

 The film does not have one specific sponsor and still seeks funding for production and postproduction components of the project.
 Millersville University has provided a one-semester sabbatical to allow for time to travel and complete the interviews for the film.
-The Millersville University Center for Civic Engagement and Regional Partnerships (CCERP) has provided a “start up” grant of $ 2,000 to provide essential digital storage equipment and lighting equipment, and student post-production help.
+The Millersville University Center for Civic Engagement and Regional Partnerships (CCERP) has provided a “startup” grant of $ 2,000 to provide essential digital storage equipment and lighting equipment, and student post-production help.

 (detailed budget available upon request)